nrfconnect/sdk-nrfxlib/nrf_security/doc/driver_config.rst

 ECC configurations
 ******************

-You can enable Elliptic Curve Cryptography (ECC) by setting one or more Kconfig options in the following table:
+To enable Elliptic Curve Cryptography (ECC), set one or more of the following Kconfig options:

 +-----------------------+-----------------------------------------------------------+
 | ECC algorithm         | Configuration option                                      |